Kroc/NoNonsenseForum/README.txt

 The moderators you specify will be able to delete threads and posts in all folders, including root, of the forum.
-If you would like to set a moderator who can only delete within a certain folder, create a 'mods.txt' file within the folder and specify the desired names.
+If you would like to set a moderator who can only delete within a certain folder, create a "mods.txt" file within that folder and specify the desired names.
 These moderators will not be able delete threads or posts in the forum root, or other folders.